AliAbdalwahaab/CS4-Marvel-Game-Project/README.md

 ## Champions
 Champions are the fighters that each player will form his team from.
 Each champion will have a certain type which influences how the champion deals damage to other types as well as how much damage it will receive from them.
-The available types are:-
+The available types are :-
-• Heroes: they deal extra damage when attacking villains.
+- Heroes: they deal extra damage when attacking villains.
-• Villains: they deal extra damage when attacking heroes.
+- Villains: they deal extra damage when attacking heroes.
-• Anti-Heroes: when being attacked or attacking a hero or villain, the antihero will always act as the opposite type.
+- Anti-Heroes: when being attacked or attacking a hero or villain, the antihero will always act as the opposite type.
 If attacking an antihero, damage is calculated normally.